SkySoft-ATM/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities and any security issue to admin at skysoft-atm dot com.
+Please report vulnerabilities and any security issue to security at skysoft-atm dot com.